DMacGillivray/ontario-peak-power-forecasting/README.md

 ### 17.1 Future Directions

++ This is a toy model developed to support a mock business proposal.
+Actual weather data was used - in a real model only forecast weather data would be available.
+No doubt, weather forecasting is improving, but this introduces a large gap between my model and a real model.
++ This project develops a single model.
+A better approach may be to develop a model based on a temporal split - For example develop Monday, Tuesday, Wednesday, etc. models, and recombine the predictions.
 + Feature Selection could be improved by applying statistical tests to features.
 This could substantially improve the model.
 + I am not convinced that Auto ARIMA helped as much as I first expected.
 A grid search for the ARIMA parameters across multiple time periods may have given a better model
 +  Is there a better rolling window span for the cross validation?
 Probably, and with more searching it could be found.
 + Model Tuning - A small amount of tuning was done, but not exhaustively.
 This is certainly a good opportunity to improve model performance.
 + Feature Engineering - Because the scope changed during the project, analysis of features was a bit lacking on the reduced data set
++ All the above are relatively minor tweaks to the original project.
+These would be interesting, but from what I can tell, the [Monash Electricity Forecasting Model](https://robjhyndman.com/papers/MEFMR1.pdf) is the state of the (publicly available) art. (presentation [here](https://www.slideshare.net/hyndman/challenges-in-forecasting-peak-electricity-demand)) If I were to develop a follow on model - I would try to reproduce this for the Ontario market.
+<br/><br/>

 ## 18 Conclusion